Moving to The Netherlands

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I signed up with an estate agent.
 Several times a week I had to call them and sign up to see apartments.
 They only allow 8 people to see any one place, so the process is competitive.
 In the end, I befriended one of the agents and he helped me secure a place.
 I paid a one month's finder's fee.
 In terms of choosing neighborhood, I asked friends and colleagues.
 I luckily already lived in the Netherlands, just in another city.
 So I asked friends who already lived here where I should look.
 Finding someone who knows the city is key in Rotterdam.
-The difference between a good and bad neighborhood can be one street," said one expat in Rotterdam.
+The difference between a good and bad neighborhood can be one street," replied a member in Rotterdam.

 What is a typical expat home or apartment like in The Netherlands?

 "I live in a small flat.
 I have a large bedroom, a small open kitchen/living room, and a shower/toilet with no sink--so I have to use the kitchen sink.
 I consider this very below standards in the U.S. I did have to buy my own oven, refrigerator, and washing machine.
 Likewise, I had to carpet the place.
 To leave the floors bare was not an option--it was not a nice wood floor but more like construction material.
-This is pretty normal here, however, so getting the household items is easy and not too expensive," commented one expat who made the move to Rotterdam.
+This is pretty normal here, however, so getting the household items is easy and not too expensive," said one expat who made the move to Rotterdam.

 "A typical expat home or apartment in The Netherlands usually has an open-plan living area with large windows to let in lots of natural light.
 Furnished apartments will usually come with contemporary furniture and appliances, while unfurnished apartments come with basic fixtures including kitchen cabinets, bathroom fixtures and light fixtures.
 The majority of housing in the Netherlands is well insulated and efficient, so electricity and heating costs are generally lower than other European countries.
-Many apartments come with access to balconies or terraces for outdoor living, which is typical for most Dutch homes," remarked one expat in Netherlands.
+Many apartments come with access to balconies or terraces for outdoor living, which is typical for most Dutch homes," explained one expat living in Netherlands.

 What is the average cost of housing in The Netherlands?